When is the Mazatlán Carnival 2024?

 Mazatlán Carnivals has five recurring Royal Carnival Characters that preside over the carnival.
 This includes the King of Carnival, King of Madness, The Carnival Queen, The Queen of the Floral Games and the Children’s Queen.

-The crowning of the carnival royalty are big events that takes place in the Mazatlán city baseball stadium in front of huge crowds.
+The crowning of the carnival royalty are big events that take place in the Mazatlán city baseball stadium in front of huge crowds.
 Interestingly the Kings of Carnival are distinguished as being satirical royals whereas the Carnival Queens are meant to be elegant and graceful characters.

 The Carnival Queen is chosen before the carnival celebrations begin and is usually selected through beauty contests and the runner up becomes the Queen of the Floral Games.
 Contrary to popular belief the Queen of the Floral Games is a very important position and not just runner up the Queen of Carnival.